ptnnx/Mophun/README.md

 </h1>
 <i><h6 align="center"><b>Mophun</b> is a computing platform used to run portable code on embedded and mobile devices.
 Some phones and other devices support Mophun.
 Sony Ericsson phones, especially the Sony Ericsson T300 and Sony Ericsson T610, are the best known devices for running Mophun.
 It was designed by Synergenix Interactive.
 It develops games in the C and C++ programming languages</i></h6>

-Some games give the message "Game Expired" at startup, which means that the game has expired.
-To play, you will have to change the date to the required one.
-You can find out with the Date Mophun program!

-# Mophun

 | Emulators                       | Version     | Platforms | Active |
 | ------------------------------- | ---------- | -------------- | -------- |
 | mophun-mod | 2.5.4 Alpha 2   | ![pic](Logos/Windows.png) | Yes (tuxality-mod) |
 | 4mophun    | 1.1 | ![pic](Logos/WinMobile.png) | No |
 | mophun games launcher  | 1.01/1.04 unsigned | ![pic](Logos/Symbian.png) | No |

 **mophun** is an official Mophun emulator.
 It was created by Synergenix Interactive, the creators of Mophun, for the Mophun SDK (latest version 2.5).
-It was designed for development and demos.An official emulator, designed for development and demos.
+It was designed for development and demos.
 As such, encrypted or compressed games do not boot.
 However, this has been worked around, both by decrypting the files and decompressing them (except for compressed resources), and modifying the emulator to perform decryption on the fly, albeit only when opening them via the Open menu.

-Exile is not known to work in any found version of the emulator.
-There are two versions of Mophun, 2D and 3D, for low-end and high-end handsets, and it's often used to provide embedded (pre-installed) games on mobile phone handsets.
+— Exile is not known to work in any found version of the emulator.

+— There are two versions of Mophun, 2D and 3D, for low-end and high-end handsets, and it's often used to provide embedded (pre-installed) games on mobile phone handsets.

 <details>
 <summary><b>Changelogs</b></summary>